totomitjans/gamelist/README.md

 PSN_NPSSO
 ```

-Set your PlayStation profile name inside the app: enter edit mode, open **Settings**, and fill the PlayStation account field.
+5. Set your **PlayStation profile name** inside the app: enter edit mode, open **Settings**, and fill the PlayStation account field.

-Treat the NPSSO token like a password.
-Do not commit it, paste it in chat, or put it in `wrangler.toml`.
-If trophies stop loading, refresh the token.
+   The Playstation API access can expire after a while and will require adding the `npsso` token value again, if that is the case.

 ### Steam Achievements

+1. Enter [Steam Web API key page](https://steamcommunity.com/dev/apikey) and log into your account.
-Add this Cloudflare **Variables and Secrets** entry:
+2. Copy the key and create a new Cloudflare **Variables and Secrets** entry:

 ```text
 STEAM_API_KEY
 ```

-Use **Secret** for this value.

-Get the key from the [Steam Web API key page](https://steamcommunity.com/dev/apikey).

-Set your Steam account inside the app: enter edit mode, open **Settings**, and fill the **Steam account** field with a SteamID64, Steam profile URL, or vanity name.
-For each PC game, add a Steam store URL or Steam App ID in the game editor.
+3. Set your **Steam account** inside the app: enter edit mode, open **Settings**, and fill the **Steam account** field with a SteamID64, Steam profile URL, or vanity name.
    Steam achievements are fetched only for app IDs owned by the configured Steam account.
-Make sure the account's game details and library visibility allow Steam Web API access.
+Make sure the account's game details and library visibility are set to **Public**.

 ### Xbox Achievements

 Xbox 360, Xbox One, Xbox Series, and Xbox PC games can show achievements through OpenXBL.
-Access [OpenXBL](https://xbl.io/), create a personal API key in the dashboard, then add it as a Cloudflare secret:
+1.Access [OpenXBL](https://xbl.io/), create a personal API key in the dashboard, then add it as a Cloudflare secret:

 ```text
 OPENXBL_API_KEY
 ```

-Set your Xbox account inside the app: enter edit mode, open **Settings**, and fill the **Microsoft account** field with an Xbox gamertag or XUID.
+2.Set your **Xbox account** inside the app: enter edit mode, open **Settings**, and fill the **Microsoft account** field with an Xbox gamertag or XUID.

 ### Google Calendar Preorder Events (ADVANCED)

 When you mark a game with a release date as preordered, the Worker can add an all-day Google Calendar event named `Preorder "Game Name"`.

-Set up a [Google Cloud](https://console.cloud.google.com/) service account with Google Calendar API access, then share the target calendar with the service account email with permission to make changes.
+1. Set up a [Google Cloud](https://console.cloud.google.com/) service account with Google Calendar API access, then share the target calendar with the service account email generated with permission to make changes.

-Add these as three separate Cloudflare **Variables and Secrets** entries:
+2. Add the created service account email address as a Cloudflare **Variables and Secrets** entry:

 ```text
 GOOGLE_SERVICE_ACCOUNT_EMAIL
 ```

-The service account email address.
+3. Add the `private_key` value from the service account JSON as another **secrets** entry:

 ```text
 GOOGLE_PRIVATE_KEY
 ```

-The `private_key` value from the service account JSON.
+4. Add this service account email to your calendar and give it all the permissions.

+5. Add the calendar ID from the calendar you are using as a **secrets** entry.
+You can get this from your calendar settings after:

 ```text
 GOOGLE_CALENDAR_ID
 ```

-The calendar ID from Google Calendar settings.

-Use **Secret** for each value.
-Do not commit the private key.

 ## First Run